-A top-five finish in the Best and Fairest in his first year at the Tigers as a running half back or wing justified the move.
+A top-five finish in the Best and Fairest in his first year at the Tigers as a running half-back or wing justified the move.
 Houli played a remarkable 111 games in his first five years with Richmond.

-The Bachar Houli Cup, an inter-Islamic schools football competition involving Islamic schools across Victoria, and Bachar Houli Academy, to help nuture young Islamic footballers aspiring to follow in Houli’s footsteps as a footballer and person.
+The Bachar Houli Cup, an inter-Islamic schools football competition involving Islamic schools across Victoria, as well as the Bachar Houli Academy; established to nurture young Islamic footballers aspiring to follow in Houli’s footsteps as a footballer and person.

 The launch of the Bachar Houli Foundation will ensure these programs and newly created ones continue the legacy Houli and the Tigers have established.
 Houli’s footwear and apparel partner Puma have also provided good support for the Academy and its programs.

 In 2020 Houli was awarded the Jim Stynes Community Leadership Award.

 Houli’s love of the outdoors has been brought to life with his association with Victorian Fisheries Authority.
 As an ambassador for the VFA, the father of three is promoting, teaching and developing fishing right across the state.